TIPS TO ENSURE LEGIBLE VEHICLE LETTERING GRAPHICSOCTOBER 29, 2020| SpeedPro North Charlotte

 OUR TIPS FOR READABLE VEHICLE LETTERING

 Custom vehicle lettering can help you personalize your vehicle and advertise your company, but your lettering is only useful if people who see your vehicle on the go or parked can easily read the text.
-To achieve this goal, make sure you follow these 5 rules.
+To achieve this goal, make sure you follow these guidelines.

 1. USE LEGIBLE FONTS

-With thousands of fonts out there, choosing the right font can seem overwhelming.
+With hundreds of thousands of fonts out there, choosing the right font can seem overwhelming.
 You can narrow your choices down significantly by prioritizing fonts that are in line with your current branding.
-More importantly, the font you use for your lettering should be easily legible.
+More importantly, however, the font you use for your lettering should be easily legible.

 This means you should avoid ornate fonts that are intended to look like calligraphy or script.
 These fonts may be interesting to look at, but they will require more time and brainpower to decipher.
 Instead, choose simple serif or sans-serif fonts that a person can easily read at a glance.
 Just make sure the font does not distract from the message.

 If your logo features a more artistic font that isn’t easily readable, you may want to include your logo along with contact information or your web address in a clear, simple font just below the logo.

 To make your vehicle lettering easily readable, you should choose your colors carefully.
 This will help you avoid the unfortunate scenario of your lettering blending in with the color of your vehicle.
 If you’re placing your lettering on the body of your vehicle, you need to choose a color that will contrast with your vehicle’s paint job.